kubernetes/website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 {{% code_sample file="application/web/web.yaml" %}}

-Download the example above, and save it to a file named `web.yaml`

-You will need to use two terminal windows.
+You will need to use at least two terminal windows.
 In the first terminal, use [`kubectl get`](/docs/reference/generated/kubectl/kubectl-commands/#get) to watch the creation of the StatefulSet's Pods.